Hari9602/Basic-Python/README.md

 # Basic-Python
-Finding the prime number and composite number
+A Simple python program to find prime number and composite number and return the count of it.